 - The He-Sea Point: Located behind your knee, this point is used in the treatment of various conditions and ailments such as muscular atrophy, back and leg pain, hip impairment, and abdominal pain, among many others.

-Modern studies have effectively mapped acupuncture points on the human body and these acupoints have been used to effectively treat numerous health and wellbeing conditions.
-Notwithstanding your acupuncture practitioner or acupuncturist must be knowledgeable, skilled, experienced and literally spot-on in terms of their training, expertise, and experience to effectively administer acupuncture and to find the above acupuncture points.
+Modern studies have effectively mapped these points on the human body and they have been used to effectively treat numerous health and wellbeing conditions.
+It is important that the acupuncture practitioner or acupuncturist must be knowledgeable and skilled in terms of their training, expertise, and experience to effectively administer acupuncture and to find the above acupoints.